myEvolv-Development-Community/myEvolvCode/How-To Guides/Create a Custom Report with Enhanced Diagnosis Search.md

 Set the `is_Diagnosis_Included` parameter to use the "Equal To" operator, give it a default value of 1, and check "Is Used" and "Use And" (it can remain not visible and not modifiable).

-Save the custom report and the diagnosis search field should appear before running t
+Save the custom report and the diagnosis search field should appear as a text entry box when the report is run.